 By Mel @melswrapart

-Receive 15% off products mentioned in this blog using the discount code BLOG15.
-Valid until 10am Wednesday 27th October.
+Receive 15% off Qtoys for the next 48 hours using the discount code "BLOG15", Valid until 10am Monday 11th October.

 Mel is currently a stay at home mum to two boys aged 2.5y and 7.5y.
 She was previously a fully qualified primary school teacher, having taught for well over ten years at all levels, subjects and sectors.
 Mel found her niche in the visual arts room, which is evident in her amazing art and craft set-ups on her Instagram account!
 Over the past two years, Mel has actively sought out information and has taught herself the principles of Montessori learning, and includes this way of learning in much of her home play.